Hyde Park Community United Methodist Church

 We’re glad you’re interested in our preschool.
 We think you’ll find it a place where your child can learn, grow and have a lot of fun during their preschool years.

 We are proud of our school – and so are our parents and children.
 We hope to give you a feel for our school while answering your questions.
-Please direct specific questions to the preschool director, either via e-mail through the church’s home page or by calling the preschool office at (513) 979-8191.
+Please direct specific questions to me at [email protected], or by calling the preschool office at (513) 979-8191.

 Sherry Cristancho